 The taste of almost everything in a Grab & Go meal is mild—others would say simple, plain, or bland.
 Some manufactured mélanges (such as the

 turkey, which is really a slice of turkey sausage) hardly taste at all.
 That is not entirely a complaint.
 There is no risk of over-adulteration.
 No need to worry about excessive pepper, ginger, or cilantro.
 Some meals include pouches of mustard and/or mayonnaise, but otherwise you provide your own spices.
-There is one major exception: the jalapeño-laced burritos are the exception.
+There is one major exception: the jalapeño-laced burritos.

 Taste-wise, the meals avoid offense.
 Conversely, they avoid excitement.
 Adjectives like

 exquisite just don’t apply.

-The kitchen-packaged food seems wholesome, and the factory-labeled food is partly strong on whole-grain, no-sugar-added, low-salt virtues.
+The kitchen-packaged food seems wholesome, and the factory-labeled food is partly strong on whole-grain, low-sugar, low-salt virtues.
 But the breakfast cereals are sugary (

-Some of the food is factory-packaged, but not labeled for individual sale, so discovering the ingredients requires research.
+Some of the packaged food is not labeled for individual sale, so discovering the ingredients requires research.
 The Cabo Primo burritos, for example, are identified only with a faint stock code

 71674.
 While the manufacturer does not admit to using that code, the Missouri Department of Elementary and Secondary Education fully documents that product, reassuring you, for example, that it satisfies the Whole Grain-Rich Criteria of the National School Lunch Program.

-Grab & Go has contributed to the COVID-19 packaging-waste epidemic exacerbated by the COVID-19 pandemic, Grab & Go is partly to blame.
+Grab & Go has contributed to the COVID-19 packaging-waste epidemic.
 Its strategy of embedded packaging wastes plastic in two ways: